opentensor/developer-docs/docs/dynamic-tao/index.md

 Most operations will remain unchanged, including the main workflows for miners (e.g., registering on subnets) and validators (e.g., setting weights).
 Simply update the Bittensor SDK and/or `btcli`, and you will be prepared to work with the Dynamic TAO-enabled Bittensor test network.

-To update to the the Dynamic TAO-enbaled versions of the tooling, run:
+To update to the Dynamic TAO-enabled versions of the tooling, run:

 ```
 # update the SDK to the most recent dTao enabled release candidate